iamerikg/Twitter-ETL-Airflow-AWS/README.md

 1. Create an S3 bucket in your AWS account to store the refined tweet data.
 Refer to the [AWS S3 Documentation](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) for guidance on creating a bucket.

 2. Configure appropriate access permissions for the S3 bucket and objects.

+...
+(Rest of the document remains the same)

 ## DAG Configuration